Ferranti Pegasus: Design

-The first objective was only partially met: because both program and the data on which it was to operate had to be in the 128 words of primary storage contained in 8-word nickel delay lines.
+The first objective was only partially met, because both program code and the data on which it was to operate had to be in the 128 words of primary storage contained in 8-word nickel delay lines.
 The rest of the memory was held on a 7936-word magnetic drum, which rotated at 3750 rpm, so it was often necessary to use ingenuity to reduce the number of transfers between the fast store and the drum.

 Pegasus had eight accumulators, seven of which could also be used as index registers, the first computer to allow this dual use.
-Accumulators 6 and 7 were known as p and q and were involved in multiply and divide and some double-length shift instructions.
+Accumulators 6 and 7 were known as p and q and were involved in multiplication and division and some double-length shift instructions.
 Each word contained 39 bits plus 1 bit for parity checking.
 Two 19-bit instructions were packed into one word, with the extra bit that could be used to indicate a breakpoint (optional stop), to assist in debugging.
 In line with Strachey's second objective, it had a relatively generous instruction set for a computer of its time, but there was no explicit hardware provision for handling either characters or floating-point numbers.

 The speed of arithmetic operations was about the same as in the Elliott 402 computer, which could add in 204 microseconds and multiply in 3366 microseconds.
 The Pegasus basic instruction cycle time for add/subtract/move and logical instructions was 128 microseconds.
 Multiply, divide, justify and shift instructions took a variable time to complete.
 Transfers to and from the drum were synchronous.
 The layout of blocks on the drum was interleaved to allow some processing between transfers to/from consecutive blocks.
 The computer was advertised as weighing 2560 lb.

-To what extent Strachey's third objective was reached, depends on how one views a price of £50,000 for Pegasus 1, which did not have magnetic tape drives, line printer or punched card input and output.
+The extent to which Strachey's third objective was reached depends on how one views a price of £50,000 for Pegasus 1, which did not have magnetic tape drives, line printer or punched card input and output.
 The modular design with plug-in units of hardware did, however, make it very reliable by the standards of the day, and maintenance was "a doddle of a job".
+In its second year of use in 1958–59, the Pegasus at King's College (part of Durham University) in Newcastle upon Tyne had a typical reliability in excess of 98%, and 95.4% overall.